A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Formalising Zero-shot Generalisation In Reinforcement Learning

+Second, from a safety, interpretability and verification perspective, ZSG may be preferable to a continually updated policy.
+It's likely in high-stakes scenarios that models will be verified \shortcite{katzMarabouFrameworkVerification2019} or audited with interpretability or explainability methods \shortcite{milaniSurveyExplainableReinforcement2022}, and that this process will be expensive.
+In this scenario, it will be beneficial to have a single model which performs well zero-shot without having to be continually updated, as after each update these verification and auditing steps will likely have to be repeated.

-\paragraph{Motivating Zero-Shot Policy Transfer.} In this work, we focus on zero-shot policy transfer \citep{harrisonADAPTZeroShotAdaptive2017,higginsDARLAImprovingZeroShot2018}: a policy is transferred from the training CMDP to the testing CMDP, and is not allowed any further training in the test context-MDPs (hence zero-shot).
-While we do not cover methods that relax the zero-shot assumption, we believe that in a real-world scenario it will likely be possible to do so.\footnote{For example by using unsupervised data or samples in the testing environment, utilising some description of the contexts such that generalisation is possible, or enabling the agent to train in an online way in the testing context-MDPs.} However, zero-shot policy transfer is still a useful problem to tackle, as solutions are likely to help with a wide range of settings resulting from different relaxations of the assumptions made here: zero shot policy transfer algorithms will be used as a base which is then built upon with domain-specific knowledge and data.
+Finally, note that while we do not cover methods that relax the zero-shot assumption, we believe that in a real-world scenario it will likely be possible to do so.\footnote{For example by using unsupervised data or samples in the testing environment instances, utilising some description of the contexts such that zero-shot generalisation is possible, or enabling the agent to train in an online way in the testing context-MDPs.} However, zero-shot policy transfer is still a useful problem to tackle, as solutions are likely to help with a wide range of settings resulting from different relaxations of the assumptions made here: zero-shot policy transfer algorithms can be used as a base which is then built upon with domain-specific knowledge and extra data.

-Note that while ``training'' and ``learning'' are difficult to define precisely, the fact that the evaluation is based on the expected testing return within a single episode means that online learning or adaptation is unlikely to be a tractable solution \emph{unless} the adaptation happens within a single episode.
-Several methods do take this approach, as described in \pararef{paragraph:adaptingonline}.
-To be clear, we are grounding ourselves in this specific \emph{objective}, and not placing any restrictions on the \emph{properties} of methods.
+Note that while ``training'' and ``learning'' are contentious terms, our definition grounds them in the production of a non-Markovian policy after some number of samples from the training context MDP\@.
+The fact that the objective is the expected testing return within a \emph{single episode} of the non-Markovian policy means that online learning or adaptation across more than 1 episode isn't possible, and so the adaptation would have to happen within a single episode to be useful (i.e.~using a recurrent policy).
+Several methods do take this approach, as described in \cref{subsubsection:adaptingonline}.
+To be clear, we are grounding ourselves in this specific \emph{objective}, and not placing any restrictions on the \emph{properties} of methods as long as they satisfy the constraints: policies need not be Markovian, and can adapt within a single episode to the environment instances they're placed in if that improves performance.